 Connecting residential areas and employment premises with public transportation is part of a sustainable, urban mobility management.
 As such it makes a considerable contribution to the quality of life.

 Price of a monthly public transport ticket

-For journeys from 5 to 10 km in the city centre, in Swiss francs
+For journeys of 5 to 10 km in town centre, in CHF